BernhardBln/opensourcecashregister/README.md

 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/
+If not, see <http://www.gnu.org/licenses/>

+--> See oscr/licenses/gpl-3.txt for a copy of the GNU GPL.